niels-slotboom/notes/Submanifolds.typ

 $
 This confirms explicitly that $iota^* g = gamma$; in other words, the induced metric on $cal(S)$ is simply the pullback of the metric from the ambient manifold $cal(M)$.
 We have come full circle: the geometric idea that guided our definition of the induced metric has now emerged naturally from algebraic considerations grounded in a broader theoretical framework.
 That coherence gives us confidence to admit the idea into our formal foundations---when algebra and intuition converge, we are likely on the right path.
-== The Left-Inverse: Projections onto Tangent Spaces We have previously remarked that for a general pushforward
+== The Left-Inverse: Projections onto Tangent Spaces We have previously remarked that for the pushforward
 $
   phi_* : T_p cal(M) -> T_phi(p) cal(N)
 $